Thank you for getting in touch!

 Blockchain Developers

 These are engineers who build the blockchain itself or build on top of it.
 The core blockchain developers are responsible for building the blockchain architecture, defining its rules, and writing the codes that define its protocols.
-Another group of engineers known as the blockchain software developers build software and decentralized applications that people interact with directly on the foundation laid by core blockchain developers.
+Another group of engineers known as the blockchain software developers build software and decentralized applications (also known as decentralized apps or dApps, which are essential for enabling user interaction and innovation within the blockchain ecosystem) that people interact with directly on the foundation laid by core blockchain developers.

 Crypto Exchanges